Zeph1rr/CrowDecrypt/APIDoc.md

 1. /api/users

-This route needs authorization header like
+This route requires authorization header like

     Bearer *JWT*

-You should be admin for take response
+You should be an admin to take a response

 Response: